ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 #### Subnet-EVM Setup

-[Avalanche Warp Messaging](https://docs.avax.network/learn/avalanche/awm) is a cross-chain messaging protocol that allows Avalanche subnets to natively send messages to other subnets.
+[Avalanche Warp Messaging](https://docs.avax.network/learn/avalanche/awm) is a cross-chain messaging protocol that allows Avalanche  to natively send messages to other .
 We will create two Subnet-EVM genesis files, both with Warp enabled, but with different chain IDs (68430, 68431):

 - create `<genesisPathA>`, with contents: